Accessible Capacity of Secondary Users: The Evaluation of the Upper and Lower Bounds

-Fig.~\ref{FigBlockStrong} illustrates the computational results for the asymmetric GIFC with $a_{12} < 1$ and $a_{21} > 1$.
-From this figure, we can see that {\em the upper bounds coincide with the lower bounds}, which verifies Corollaries~\ref{CorStrIF} and~\ref{CorBlockGTC}.
+Fig.~\ref{FigBlockStrong} illustrates the computational results for the asymmetric GIFC with $a_{12}^2 = 0.5$ and $a_{21}^2 = 1.5$.
+From this figure, we can see that the upper bounds coincide with the lower bounds, which verifies Corollary~\ref{CorStrIF} for the case of strong interference at the primary receiver.

-It is worth pointing out that, as seen from the above figures, the accessible capacity does not always increase as $P_2$ increases.
+{\bf Remark.} It is worth pointing out that, as seen from the above figures, {\em the accessible rate does not always increase as the secondary transmission power $P_2$ increases}.
 This is because that, given the primary encoder, the secondary links are no longer AWGN channels.
-The ``noise" seen by User D, which is composed of interference from the primary user and the Gaussian noise, may have a probability density function of multi-modes.
-Usually, for an additive noise with single mode, the transmitted signals at the secondary user become more distinguishable as the transmission power increases.
-However, when the additive noise has multiple modes, higher transmission power may result in heavier overlaps between the likelihood functions.
+The ``noise" seen by User D, which is composed of interference from the primary user and the Gaussian noise, may have a pdf with multi-modes.
+Usually, for an additive noise with single-mode pdf, the transmitted signals at the secondary user become more distinguishable as the transmission power increases.
+However, when the additive noise has a multi-mode pdf, higher transmission power may result in heavier overlaps between the likelihood functions.
 Let us see an example.
 Suppose that User A utilizes uncoded BPSK encoder with fixed power $P_1 = 6$.
-In the case of $a_{12}^2 = 1.5$, the noise seen by User D is $V = a_{12}X_1 + Z_2$, which has a probability density function $f(v)$ of two modes as shown in Fig.~\ref{FigMultNoise}~(a).
+In the case of $a_{12}^2 = 1.5$, the noise seen by User D is $V = a_{12}X_1 + Z_2$, which has a pdf $f(v)$ with two modes as shown in Fig.~\ref{FigMultNoise}~(a).
 Suppose that User C employs BPSK signaling $\{+\sqrt{P_2}, -\sqrt{P_2}\}$.
 As $P_2$ increases from $0$ to $2$, we can see that the two likelihood functions $f_{+}(v) = f(v-\sqrt{P_2})$ and $f_{-}(v) = f(v+\sqrt{P_2})$ become more and more distinguishable, as shown in Fig.~\ref{FigMultNoise}~(b).
 While, as $P_2$ continuously increases, the two likelihood functions become less and less distinguishable, as shown in Fig.~\ref{FigMultNoise}~(c).
 Finally, as $P_2$ goes to infinity, the two likelihood functions are~(almost) completely distinguishable, as shown in Fig.~\ref{FigMultNoise}~(d).